Quickest Detection for Changes in Maximal kNN Coherence of Random Matrices: Introduction

 In this manner we map the sequence of $n\times p$ observed data matrices $\{\mathbb{X}(m)\}$ to a sequence of real valued summary statistics $\{V(\mathbb{X}(m))\}$ whose distribution is in a known parametric family for sufficiently large $p$ and finite $n$.
-A change in distribution in the sequence $\{\mathbb{X}(m)\}$ may cause a change in the parameter of the distribution of $\{V(\mathbb{X}(m))\}$.
-We propose to detect this latter change by applying the generalized likelihood ratio (GLR) test of Lorden \cite{lord-amstat-1971}.
-However, the change can be detected accurately only if the pre-change parameter is known.
-Towards this end, we derive sufficient conditions on the population dispersion matrix before change, that guarantee that the Lorden's test is either optimal or is consistent.
-Specifically, we provide a detailed performance analysis of the Lorden's test under misspecification of the pre- and post-change distributions.
-We make these notions precise in Section~\ref{sec:QCD_on_V}.
+Any change in distribution in the sequence $\{\mathbb{X}(m)\}$ that causes a change in the parameter of the distribution of $\{V(\mathbb{X}(m))\}$ can be detected.
+While the parametric family for $\{V(\mathbb{X}(m))\}$ is known, the actual pre- and post-change parameters may not be known.
+However, under block sparsity conditions on the population correlation matrix, the pre-change parameter can be shown to be in the vicinity of $1$ (See Theorem~\ref{thm:CorrScr} below).
+We thus detect the change in parameter by applying the generalized likelihood ratio (GLR) based test of Lorden \cite{lord-amstat-1971} (also see \cite{lai-jrss-1995}) by setting the pre-change parameter to $1$.
+We then provide a detailed performance analysis of the Lorden's test under misspecification of the pre- and post-change distributions.
+We emphasize that the analysis for Lorden's GLR test is non-trivial and requires additional conditions beyond the standard conditions used for SPRT and CUSUM \cite{tart-niki-bass-2014} (see Section~\ref{sec:unknownJ0}).

+We show that the proposed test procedure is asymptotically optimal over all tests that use the summary statistic $V(\mathbb X)$ to detect changes in maximal correlation.
+This is because our proposed test uses the asymptotic distribution of the summary statistic in the Lorden's test.

+We also remark that while we focus on sequential detection of changes, the proposed summary statistic can also be used for more general sequential testing problems in the high dimensional data regime \cite{tart-niki-bass-2014}.

 In Section~\ref{sec:Numerical} we validate the effectiveness of the proposed procedure by verifying the theoretical results through numerical simulations.